automationmojo/licenses/dlssl/general-software-services-agency-license-1.md

 Starting on the Effective Date, or any later date that may be specified in writing for any specific Services, and continuing during the Subscription Term, *Provider* shall perform the Services in accordance with an Order Form.

 #### 5.6.2 Support Services
-During the Subscription Term, *Provider* shall continuously maintain the Software which includes, providing the following Support Services to *Customer* and its Authorized Users, and providing all Updates, bug fixes, enhancements, new releases, new versions and other improvements to *The Software* that *Provider* provides to other similarly-situated customers.
+During the Subscription Term, *Provider* shall continuously maintain the Software which includes, providing Support Services to *Customer* and its Authorized Users, and providing all Updates, bug fixes, enhancements, new releases, new versions and other improvements to *The Software* that *Provider* provides to other similarly-situated customers.

 #### 5.6.3 Updates
 *Customer* acknowledges that *The Software* may evolve over time and *Provider* retains the right to modify, update and/or upgrade *The Software* during the *License* term ("Update").
 In the event of such an Update, *Customer’s* payment obligations will remain unchanged for the duration of the then existing Subscription Term.
 Other than Updates, *Provider* may release features or modules to which additional Fees may apply.
 If such an Update would have a material adverse effect on the operation of *The Software* or the compatibility with *Customer’s* business or regulatory requirements, including, without limitation, hardware, software or browser configurations, then *Customer* may, in its sole discretion, reject such Updates, provided that such rejection may impair the ability of *Provider* to provide Support Services, and may affect compatibility with future Updates.
 Without limiting the foregoing, with respect to each major Update or change, *Provider* may, on terms to be agreed, provide such Services as requested by *Customer* to assist in any installation and integration of the Update.